antonia-white/game-base/TESTING.md

             You can only edit your own games.
 Please log in.") return redirect(url_for("login"))
   ```
 - There is defensive programming to ensure only an admin can create, edit or delete records of genres and consoles.
-This is acheived by querying if the session user (i.e., the user id of the user currenty logged in) is equal to the user id of the account that has the email address "admin@admin.com".
-If these do match up then admin priveleges are allowedm otherwise the user will be alerted and redirected.
+This is achieved by querying if the session user (i.e., the user id of the user currently logged in) is equal to the user id of the account that has the email address "admin@admin.com".
+If these do match up then admin privileges are allowed otherwise the user will be alerted and redirected.
 For example, as seen in the edit console route:
   ```
   if session["user"] != User.query.filter(
                 User.email == "admin@admin.com").first().id: